Upcoming and Previous BUIRA Conferences

 The 2019 BUIRA Conference will take place at Newcastle University Business School, 5 Barrack Road, Newcastle upon Tyne, UK from 1st-3rd July 2019.

 Members may be interested to note that the 2019 EGOS Colloquium will take place in Edinburgh 4th - 6th July 2019 (90 minutes by train from Newcastle) should they wish to attend both.
 Newcastle University Business School is located in the city centre directly opposite St James Park football stadium, and is within walking distance of Newcastle Central Station (10 mins by foot).
 The nearest metro station is St James (2 minutes by foot); Haymarket and Monument are also in walking distance (10 mins).
 Please note the conference is at Newcastle University Business School and not Newcastle Business School (which is somewhere else).
+You can book your menu choices here.
 For information on accommodation in Newcastle please see the official accommodation page.

 BUIRA Conference 2019